 A gum biopsy can also be used along with imaging tests to reveal the stage of existing gum cancer.
 Imaging tests include X-rays, CT scans, and MRI scans.

-The information from the gum biopsy, along with the findings of imaging tests, can help your doctor find gum cancer as early as possible.
-More time for treatments means less disfiguration or scarring from tumors and a higher rate of survival.
+The information from the gum biopsy, along with the findings of imaging tests, can help your doctor diagnose gum cancer as early as possible.
+Earlier diagnosis means less disfiguration or scarring from removal of tumors and a higher rate of survival.

 Typically, you don’t have to do much to prepare for a gum biopsy.

 You should tell your doctor if you take any prescription medications, over-the-counter drugs, or herbal supplements.
-Discuss how these should be used before and during the test.
+Discuss how these should be used before and after the test.

 Some medications might affect the results of the gum biopsy.
-These include anticoagulants (blood thinners), medications that affect blood clotting, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.
+These medications include blood thinners, medications that affect blood clotting, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.
 Your doctor might provide special instructions if you take any of these medications.

 You may have to stop eating for a few hours before your gum biopsy.

-First, your doctor will sterilize the gum tissue with something topical.
-It might be a special cream rubbed on the area.
-Then, local anesthesia will be injected to numb your gum.
+First, your doctor will sterilize the gum tissue with something topical, such as a cream.
+Then, your doctor will inject local anesthesia to numb your gum.
 This may sting.
-Instead of an injection, your doctor may spray a painkiller onto the abnormal tissue.
+Instead of an injection, your doctor may choose to spray a painkiller onto your gum tissue.

 Your doctor might use a cheek retractor to make it easier to access your entire mouth.
 This tool also improves the lighting inside your mouth.